NethermindEth/sedge/README.md

 [![Discord](https://user-images.githubusercontent.com/7288322/34471967-1df7808a-efbb-11e7-9088-ed0b04151291.png)](https://discord.com/invite/PaCMRFdvWT)
 [![codecov](https://codecov.io/gh/NethermindEth/sedge/branch/main/graph/badge.svg?token=8FERO4PO1V)](https://codecov.io/gh/NethermindEth/sedge)

-A one click setup tool for PoS network/chain validators.
+A one-click setup tool for PoS network/chain validators.
 Currently, Sedge is designed primarily for solo stakers and testnet devs of Ethereum.
 Sedge generates docker-compose scripts for the entire on-premise validator setup based on the chosen client.

 The project **is still on beta** and although it should be stable enough, it might still have some issues.
 Sedge has not been audited yet.